cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 Once the all-in player observes this, it could lead him to reduce his all-in percentage.
 Once the all-in range of hands and the calling range stabilize such that neither player can unilaterally change his strategy to increase his profit, then the equilibrium strategies have been reached.

 A **strategy** in game theory is the set of actions one will take at every decision point.
 In the all-in game, there is only one decision for each player, so the entire strategy is the number of hands to go all-in with for Player 1 and the number of hands to call with for Player 2.
+A real strategy in poker would say what to do with every possible hand in every situation.
+For example, it might say that when you have 98 suited on the button and it's folded to you, you should raise 2.5x the pot 90% of the time and go allin 10% of the time.

 We can use the ICMIZER program to compute the game theory optimal strategies in a 1v1 setting where both players start the hand with 10 big blinds.
 In this case, the small blind all-in player goes all-in 58% of the time and the big blind calling player calls 37% of the time.